 Payments can be made via BACS transfer, by credit card or by cheque.
 You do not need to pay at the time you apply for a programme.
 We will send you an invoice (normally via email) for the total amount shortly before a course starts.
 Please pay within 14 days of receiving your invoice.
 Once you have received an invoice from us, you can also pay your course fees by credit/debit card (payment details are on the invoice).
 All programmes will require your accounts payable (or equivalent finance officer/payments) contact details as part of the application process.

-Certain school business manager programmes qualify for government-backed loans (Advanced Learner Loans) and other assistance schemes, such as Enhanced Learning Credits for former MOD employees; strict eligibility conditions apply for these so please refer to the relevant programme pages for further information (or contact us on email@example.com).
+Certain school business manager programmes qualify for financial assistance, such as Enhanced Learning Credits for former MOD employees; strict eligibility conditions apply for these so please refer to the relevant programme pages for further information (or contact us on firstname.lastname@example.org).

 The specific withdrawal and cancellation policy details vary between programmes so please ensure that you read the individual programme Terms and Conditions which provide the exact details for that programme, and that you are clear about when/if you may become liable for cancellation fees, etc. If, having paid for a course, you then need to defer your studies, you can normally rejoin at the same point later on (within 12 months), without any penalty charges - details are included within each programme's Terms & Conditions, or speak to one of our support teams.
 See Contact Us panel at foot of this page.

-Yes, you will receive a certificate either from Serco, the SBM Partnership, or from an accrediting body (such as the ILM or CMI) or university partner, as appropriate to the programme.
-ILM accreditation for School Business Manager and Leadership & Management Award programmes is available and includes a separate ILM certificate.
+Yes, you will receive a certificate at the end of your course/apprenticeship.
+The certificate will come from Serco, the SBM Partnership, or from an accrediting body (such as the ILM, UKTC, C&G, IEP or CMI) or university partner, as appropriate to the programme.
+Apprentices will also receive an apprenticeship certificate from the Institute for Apprenticeships & Technical Education.

 We have been delivering the school business management qualifications nationally since they began in 2003.